 School attendance registers are carefully monitored to identify any trends.
-The School will inform the local authority ((and the local authority where the child is normally resident) of any pupil who fails to attend school regularly, or has been absent without the School's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the School and the local authority.
-These intervals are weekly following scrutiny of the attendance register by the DSL.
+The School will inform the local authority (and the local authority where the child is normally resident) of any pupil who fails to attend school regularly, or has been absent without the School's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the School and the local authority.
+These intervals are weekly following scrutiny of the attendance register by the School Attendance Champion and DSL.
+The school also reports on sickness absence of 15 days or more.